 For intra-band V2X UE, the maximum input requirements specified in clause 7.4.1G of TS 36.101 [4] and clause 7.4E.2 of TS 38.101-1 [2] apply when all SL reception CCs are activated at same time.

-For the inter-band con-current NR V2X operation, the requirements specified in subclause 7.4E of TS 38.101-1 [2] shall apply for the NR sidelink reception in Band n47 and the requirements specified in subclause 7.4.1 of TS 36.101 [4] shall apply for the E-UTRA downlink reception in licensed band while all downlink carriers are active.
+For the inter-band con-current NR V2X operation, the maximum input level requirements shall be applied per each component carrier.
+The requirements specified in subclause 7.4E.1 of TS 38.101-1 [2] shall apply for the NR sidelink reception and the requirements specified in subclause 7.4.1 of TS 36.101 [4] shall apply for the E-UTRA downlink reception in licensed band while all downlink carriers are active.
+The requirements specified in subclause 7.4.1G of TS 36.101 [4] shall apply for the E-UTRA sidelink reception and the requirements specified in subclause 7.4 of TS 38.101-1 [2] shall apply for the NR downlink reception while all downlink carriers are active.